How to Make a Trick-or-Treat Bag

 - Tempera paints (because this activity will result in a bag that food is to be placed in, take extra caution in finding a paint labeled non-toxic and safe for children)

 - Provide your child with a variety of Halloween inspired colors.
 Think of black cats and bats, orange and green pumpkins, purple witch's hair, and white ghosts.

-- Encourage your child to explore and experiment with the paints and a cardboard tubes.
-Ask him questions such as, “What shape is a pumpkin?”.
+- Encourage your child to explore and experiment with the paints and a cardboard tube.
+Ask him questions such as, “What shape is a pumpkin?”
 Have him dip the end of the tube into the paint, and then press it onto the paper bag.
-This can be a pumpkin, a cat body, or part of a scary spider.
+This can be a pumpkin, the body of a creepy cat, or part of a scary spider.

 - For added fun, encourage your child to use his fingers to create tiny ghosts or bat wings on the bag.

-Due to that nature of the art materials used for this activity, use caution and common sense in utilizing this bag as a food holder.
+Due to the nature of the materials used for this activity, use caution and a little bit of common sense.
 If the paint has soaked through or is not dry, you can line with bag with another paper bag without anything on it.
-Additionally, if Halloween night is wet and rainy do not use this bag as it is not water resistant.
+Additionally, if Halloween night is wet and rainy do not use this bag as it's not water resistant.
 Instead, keep it indoors as a fun Halloween inspired decoration to hold your candy stash!